Google gets second extension to reply to EU charge on shopping

 | BRUSSELS

-BRUSSELS Alphabet unit Google has been given about three more weeks to counter EU antitrust charges that it unfairly demotes rival shopping services in internet search results, a move which could further delay regulators' decision on the six-year-old case.
+BRUSSELS Alphabet unit Google (GOOGL.O) has been given about three more weeks to counter EU antitrust charges that it unfairly demotes rival shopping services in internet search results, a move which could further delay regulators' decision on the six-year-old case.

 The U.S. technology giant was due to respond to the accusations on Thursday but requested more time to prepare its defense.
 The company now has until Nov.
 7, a European Commission spokesman said.